IMIshitaMalhotra/NEO/README.md

 1. Clone the project to your local machine
 2. Create a virtual environment, named `env`, with `python3 -m env /env` in project root
 3. Activate the virtual environment with `source env/bin/activate`
-4. Navigate to the `/starter` directory
-5. Run `python main.py -h` or `./main.py -h` for an explanation of how to run the project
+4. Run `python main.py -h` or `./main.py -h` for an explanation of how to run the project
-6. Or try it out yourself!
+5. Or try it out yourself!

 Example of how to use the interface: